Research Services and Instruction

 The Digital Scholarship Center (DiSC) is the library's most sophisticated response to the interdisciplinary research, teaching and learning needs of our digital researchers.
-Our focus is supporting scholarly or academic activities that are conducted or enhanced through the use of data and digital technologies.
-DiSC staff and affiliates deliver a cluster of digital research services and the center itself offers a technology-rich location where discovery, exploration, collaboration and ultimately learning occur.
+The focus is supporting scholarly or academic activities that are conducted or enhanced through the use of data and digital technologies.
+DiSC staff and affiliates deliver digital research services, and the center itself offers a technology-rich environment where discovery, exploration, collaboration and, ultimately, learning occur.

 Data Services & GIS

 An integrated service supporting faculty and students engaged in data-centric research (e.g., social science data sets, polling, census, geospatial data, and data archives).
-This includes consultation services, training and assistance with finding and using data, conducting data collection and analysis, utilizing statistical and qualitative software packages, and geographic information systems (GIS).
-Other help offered includes advice on creating funder-mandated data management plans, research data repository services and access to government information and maps.
+Services include consultations, training and assistance with finding and using data, conducting data collection and analysis, using statistical and qualitative software packages, and geographic information systems (GIS).
+Other assistance offered includes advice on creating funder-mandated data management plans, research data repository services and access to government information and maps.

 Digital Projects Lab

 One of two labs in the Digital Scholarship Center, the Digital Projects Lab is designed, configured and equipped to support and encourage collaborative work on digital research projects.

 This service provides a virtual, real-time, reference service which allows staff to provide reference service to students, faculty and staff remotely.

 The Mason Publishing Group provides support and resources to the George Mason University community for creating, curating, and disseminating scholarly, creative, and educational works.
 Mason Publishing includes a cluster of publishing-related activities such as the George Mason University Press, scholarly communication and copyright, University Dissertation & Thesis Services, Mason's institutional repository (MARS), electronic journal hosting and publishing, and data publication.

 George Mason University Press